jgerhart/Secronom-Zombies/secronom/README.txt

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes)

 --> V1.9 - Focuses on improving the secronom lab by adding NPCs and expanding the facility.
-Also some reworks to experimental mutation branch and rebalancing the existing monsters. <--
+May also work on new contents and/or rework existing ones. <--

 #  TILESET REWORKS (if possible)